apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 Also you can see the configuration of this entity with the ```config``` command.

 {% highlight bash %}
-$ br app Tomcat ent tomcatServer config
+$ br application Tomcat entity tomcatServer config
 {% endhighlight %}
 <pre>
 Key                       Value